DimShim/Andersen_DevOps_cours/1_TIL/README.md

 # 4.09.2021 Today I've learned
 * How to install Flask
 * How to create a minimal Flask application

+# 5.09.2021 Today I've learned
+* How to use Trello

+# 6.09.2021 Today I've learned
+* Basic concept of Ansible

+# 7.09.2021 Today I've learned
+* How to install Nginx

+# 8.09.2021 Today I've learned
+* Dev tools
+* How to use Visual Studio Code

+# 9.09.2021 Today I've learned
+* How to create a bot in Telegram